OSU-BMBL/BMBL-analysis-notebooks/README.md

-# BMBL-analysis-notebooks
+# BMBL Data Analysis Notebooks

 ![LOGO](https://cpb-us-w2.wpmucdn.com/u.osu.edu/dist/0/72768/files/2020/07/bmbl_logo1-300x124.png)

-**Warning: This repository is under heavy development and the content is not final yet.
-If you have early feedback feel free to open issues and get in touch with us.**
+**Important Note: This repository is still under development and the information contained within it may change.
+If you have any feedback or suggestions, feel free to open an issue or reach out to us.**

-## Mission
+## Purpose

-We are making a series of bioinformatics data analysis notebooks on the current single-cell analysis best practices with data and code examples.
+This repository contains a collection of bioinformatics data analysis notebooks focused on providing examples of current best practices in single-cell analysis.
+The notebooks include both data and code.

-## What this repository is for
+## Who this repository is for

-The repository is for anyone who wants to:
+This repository is intended for anyone who wants to:

-1. Apply current best-practices analysis using real data.
+1. Apply current best practices in single-cell analysis using real data.
-2. Generate detailed reports to your biological background collaborators.
+2. Generate comprehensive reports to share with biological collaborators.
-3. Look for code snippets to quickly generate some results and figures.
+3. Find code snippets to quickly produce results and figures.

-## What this repository is NOT
+## Who this repository is NOT for

-The repository is NOT an introduction to data analysis.
-There are many courses and resources available, such as [Bioinformatics Training at the Harvard Chan Bioinformatics Core](https://hbctraining.github.io/main/), and [Single-cell best practices from Theis lab](https://www.sc-best-practices.org/preamble.html).
-Therefore, this repository shies away from these concepts to focus on practical aspects of analysis.
-To be specific, the repository assumes that users have a basic understanding of the following topics:
+This repository is NOT an introduction to data analysis.
+There are many available courses and resources, such as [Bioinformatics Training at the Harvard Chan Bioinformatics Core](https://hbctraining.github.io/main/) and [Single-cell best practices from Theis lab](https://www.sc-best-practices.org/preamble.html), that provide such introductions.
+The focus of this repository is on the practical aspects of analysis and assumes that users already have a basic understanding of:

-1. R, Python, and Unix programming.
+1. Programming in R, Python, and Unix.
-2. R markdown settings.
+2. R markdown.
 3. Assays such as RNA-seq, single-cell RNA-seq, and Spatial transcriptomics.

-## Table of contents
+## Table of Contents

-1. Single-cell RNA seq general preprocessing workflow: `/scRNAseq_preprocess_main`
+1. Single-cell RNA-seq general preprocessing workflow: `/scRNAseq_preprocess_main`
-2. A branch of scRNAseq on Immune data analysis: `/scRNAseq_immune_branch`
+2. Analysis of immune system data with scRNA-seq: `/scRNAseq_immune_branch`
-3. Code Snippets to generate publication level figure: `/figure_code`
+3. Code for generating publication-ready figures: `/figure_code`

-In case of questions or problems, please get in touch by posting an issue in this repository or contact me via cankun.wang@osumc.edu
+If you have any questions or encounter any problems, please don't hesitate to reach out by creating an issue in this repository or contacting Cankun Wang at cankun.wang@osumc.edu.

 ## Acknowledgements